dbos-inc/dbos-docs/docs/getting-started/quickstart-tt-debugger.md

 ```

 :::tip
-Time travel is disabled by default.
+Make sure you enable time travel when registering your application!
 If you already deployed an application from quickstart, please delete your application by running `npx dbos-cloud app delete`,
 and follow the instructions to re-register your application with the `--enable-timetravel` option.
 :::